weixian-zhang/Fuzzie/README.md

 There are several ways for Fuzzie to discover your API schemas
 * Url to [OpenAPI 3](https://editor.swagger.io/) specification
 * File path to OpenAPI 3 specification
-* Request-Text (inspired from [Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) by Huachao Mao)
+* Request-Message (inspired from [Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) by Huachao Mao)
-  * Input a single Request-Text in VSCode to instruct Fuzzie to fuzz test a single API
+  * Input a single Request-Message in VSCode to instruct Fuzzie to fuzz test a single API
-  * File path to a list of Request-Texts in a text file e.g: request-texts.fuzzie
+  * File path to a list of Request-Messages in text file e.g: request-messages.fuzzie
-  * supports as many request-texts in a single file as you like
+  * supports unlimited request-messages in a single file
-  * Supported data types
+  * You can use the following supported data types as case-sensitive variables in Request-Message

     * string - courtesy from [Big List of Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings) and [SecList](https://github.com/danielmiessler/SecLists)
     * integer
     * float